 - Consider how each candidate can grow with your company.
 As an early hire, this employee could grow into a leadership position.

 Hiring Process Tips

 - List your interview questions.
 Know what you legally can and cannot ask during the interview process.
-This includes the applicant’s age, race, religion, marital status and more.
-You may also consider setting a phone screening before setting an in-person interview.
+This includes the applicant’s age, race, religion, marital status, etc. You may also consider setting a phone screening before setting an in-person interview.

 - Conduct a background check.
-They usually cost less than $25 and they will confirm the candidate provided you with correct information.
+They usually cost less than $25, and they will confirm the candidate provided you with the correct information.

 - Check with references.
-You will speak directly with past employers to get a good idea of how they have worked within those environments.
+You will speak directly with past employers to understand how they have worked within those environments.

 - Make the job offer.
-Be prepared with a start date and all of the paperwork you will need.
+Be prepared with a start date and all the necessary paperwork.

 Congratulations!
 You've hired your first employee.